brentley/secure_containers/README.md

 ### Consider other OS's

 Look at alpine linux to start.
 Its super lightweight.
-Infact lets build an alpine linux container to run nginx and see how it goes!
+In fact lets build an alpine linux container to run nginx and see how it goes!

 ```Dockerfile
 FROM alpine:latest